odoo/documentation/content/developer/tutorials/discover_js_framework.rst

 #.
 Clone the `official Odoo tutorials repository <https://github.com/odoo/tutorials>`_ and switch to
    the branch `master-js-training-revamp-ged`.
 #.
-Add the cloned repository to the :option:`--addons-path <odoo-bin --addons-path>`.
+Add the cloned repository to your :option:`--addons-path <odoo-bin --addons-path>`.
 #.
 Start a new Odoo database and install the modules `owl_playground` (for chapter 1) and `awesome_dashboard`
    (for chapter 2).